 Some other causes of miosis include:

 To find out if you have abnormal miosis, your doctor will take a close look at your eyes in a dark room.
-She'll ask you to look at a faraway object.
-Then she'll check:
+They'll ask you to look at a faraway object.
+Then they'll check:

 - The size and shape of your pupils